juankysoriano/Zen/README.md

 ![](http://media.virbcdn.com/cdn_images/resize_1600x1600/92/d65d52c322f4a89a-zen-screenshot.png)

 This application uses a MVP architecture however it might be a bit hidden as I hate naming classes like `blablablaPresenter` or `bleblebleInteractor`.
 I rather orientating my name convention to the domain that I am working with, like `ZenSketch` or `SketchClearer`.
-Anyway if you are familiar with MVP you should be able to identify it soon.
+Anyway if you are familiar with MVP you should be able to identify it quickly.

 Compiling it is easy, just do `./gradlew clean zen` and it will compile it, execute the unit tests and run all the code analysis tools that it provides.